loganmacdougall/Useful-2122-Scripts/README.md

 No more long cd/cp commands.

 To setup, you need to
-1. download/copy and setup script into your terminal (Should have the fullSetup.sh)
+1. download/copy and setup script into your terminal (Should have the name "fullSetup.sh")
 2. set the 3 variables which are close to the top of the script
 3. run the setup script
 4. logout and log back in